Mechanical vs Hydraulic Disc Brake

 DOT Brake Fluid

-After a lot of riding, or even just a little bit of riding in winter, brake pistons, callipers and discs can become very dull and ineffectively.
+After a lot of riding, or even just a little bit of riding in winter, pistons, callipers and discs can become very dull and ineffective.
 It’s very easy to replace brake pads, clean your pistons and callipers and realign your rotor with your pads.
 To start this process remove your wheels.
 To do this on the vast majority of mountain bikes you will need to simply unscrew a quick release bolt and slide it out.
 No tools required and much easier than a BMX wheel.

 If you can’t get your hands on a piston press tool then a flat headed screwdriver will work perfectly on your mountain bike brakes.
 Simply wrap the end of your screwdriver with some kitchen towel and push it carefully between your pistons.
 After you’ve got it a decent way in slowly turn it, pushing the pistons back to their original places.

 Now we have the wheels off we can get onto cleaning the brake callipers, pistons and pads.
-If you’ve been riding your bike for a while without cleaning your brakes then it’ll probably be a good idea to swap out your brake pads.
+If you’ve been riding your bike for a while without cleaning your brakes then it’ll probably be a good idea to swap out your pads.
 Doing this is easy.
-Simply buy the right pads online or at your nearest mountain bike store and then swap them with the old pads in your callipers.
+Simply buy the right pads online or at your nearest mountain biking store and then swap them with the old pads in your callipers.
 As you probably know, brake pads are magnetically attached to their specific pistons.
 All you have to do to take them out is push them towards the centre and they should lose their pull.
 You can then pull them upwards and out of the calliper.
-If you manage to get your brake pads out of your callipers you won’t have any problem getting new ones back in.
+If you manage to get your pads out of your callipers you won’t have any problem getting new ones back in.
 It’s exactly the same method in reverse.

 Now we have the pads out, make sure your pistons are pushed as far out as possible.
 Use the same screwdriver or piston press method to do this.
 Then get some kitchen towel or a cloth and use a degreaser to wipe as much of the insides of your calliper as possible.
 After extensive and tough riding it becomes very important to keep your callipers clean and lubricated.
 There is a lot of junk that can find a home inside your callipers.
 Cleaning this out will help your discs to spin much easier, giving you even more unneeded stopping power.
-I know I’ve said to make sure you don’t do this already but now you need to clean the sides of your pistons and to do this you will need to press your brake lever slightly.
+I know I’ve said to make sure you don’t do this already but now you need to clean the sides of your pistons and to do this you will need to press your brake slightly.
 Push it just enough to see some of the sides of each piston.
 You can then use the same method to clean these pistons.
 Once you’re happy with the state of your pistons you can push you pistons back to their original state and then start to put your brakes back together.